manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 And, as MSVCRT100.DLL is generally provided as a pre-compiled redistributable, there is nothing we can do about that.

-Special attention has to be taken when linking third-party DLL's into your execuatble file - they might import MSVCRT100.DLL!
+Special attention has to be taken when linking third-party DLL's into your executable file - they might import MSVCRT100.DLL!

 As linking DLL files with the "static" CRT library is discouraged, it is recommended to link ALL libraries statically.